bcgov/nr-fspts/README.md

-# nr-fsp — Forest Stewardship Plan Tracking System (FSPTS)
+# nr-fspts — Forest Stewardship Plan Tracking System (FSPTS)

 A web application for submitting, reviewing, and tracking **Forest Stewardship Plans (FSPs)** under BC's *Forest and Range Practices Act*.
 It replaces the